Nuclear Power Plant Materials and Services

 3.8.
 Human Resource Requirements (BOP)

-- Civil Maintenance Staff: Personnel skilled in maintaining concrete structures, roads, drainage, and utility tunnels.
+- Civil Maintenance Staff: Workers who can repair and maintain concrete structures, roads, and utility tunnels.

 Balance of Plant Components and Materials Overview (Updated)